mtmanning93/craft-front/README.md

 ### Get Started

-To get started follow these steps to clone the github repository locally, and setup other dependencies:
+To get started follow these steps to clone the GitHub repository locally, and setup other dependencies:

 [Deployment](#deployment)